gxchain/gxb-core/README.md

 # GXB-Core
 ---------------

-GXB-Core is the GXB blockchain implementation and command-line interface.
+GXB-Core is the GXChain implementation and command-line interface.
 Current binary version of the GXB-Core software for ubuntu 14.04 LTS, see [here](https://github.com/gxchain/gxb-core/releases).
 Visit [gxb.io](https://gxs.gxb.io/en/) to learn about GXB.